 The transformation of the sculpture garden’s concept to the design was a collaboration between me and Steve Pagiavles, my friend and art teacher.
 The twenty feet by seven feet sculpture was fabricated by a steel cutting facility and painted by a new process, called “Powder Coating”.
 The Sculpture Garden with the Janusz Korczak sculpture has graced the front of the Holocaust Resource Center for almost two decades.
 It has been seen and talked about by tens of thousands of people.

 About one year ago, Risa Borsykowsky joined as a volunteer at the Holocaust Resource Center.
 Risa’s husband, Michael, admired the Korczak sculpture and suggested that a scaled-down version of the sculpture could form the basis for an unusual Chanukia.
 I thought this would be an excellent way to propagate the Janusz Korczak legacy to the Jewish public.
 Risa created over 15 designs.
 We chose two, which were then made by the Gary Rosenthal’s company.
 The response has been very positive.
 From September to the end of December 2017, 115 Korczak Chanukias were bought by people from all over the world.

-Irving Roth is a Holocaust survivor, the director of the Holocaust Resource Center at Temple Judea in Manhasset, Long Island, NY, and the member of the Advisory Board of the Janusz Korczak Association of the USA.
-He can be reached at email@example.com.
+Irving Roth was a Holocaust survivor, the director of the Holocaust Resource Center at Temple Judea in Manhasset, Long Island, NY, and the member of the Advisory Board of the Janusz Korczak Association of the USA.
+Irving Ross crossed the threshold on February 16th, 2021.